Return to Bratbike home 1-800-BRATBIK

 Diners and casual places

 Chelsea Royal Diner, the last thing on Rte.
-9 in Brattleboro - We like diners, and the Chelsea Royal is Brattleboro's diner.
-We have never had a bad meal there in 19 years.
+9 in Brattleboro —We like diners, and the Chelsea Royal is Brattleboro's diner.
+We have never had a bad meal there in 30 years.
 Bike parking there is just locking your bike to the railings, but they sell soft-serve ice cream around the side in the summer months.

 There are interesting specials every day ($5-$12) in addition to a rotating, blue-plate special (funny, the plates are white).
-A very nice expatriate Mexican guy named Daniel cooks up Mexican specials a couple of days a week, and breakfast is served all day.
+They grow their own vegetables and make their own ice cream.
 Lots of food, reasonable prices.

-McNeill's, Elliot Street - This is where you go for a real beer.
+McNeill's, Elliot Street — Brattelboro's original micropub.
 Ray McNeill can often be seen riding a nice road bike on Route 30 when he needs to work off some of the calories from his award-winning brews.
 His daughter rode across the country with our former mechanic a few years ago, but that's another story.
 Actually, you can't call this a restaurant because there isn't any food served.
 No worries, the oatmeal stout will take the place of a meal, right?

 Even though we have known Jonathan, the proprietor, for years, we hadn't made it to this, his latest venture until one of our customers insisted we go and offered to buy us a meal.
 We're really glad he did, because Heidi's Favorite is a tempeh & veggie burrito-style sandwich in a flavored flour tortilla, and it's definitely worth the trip.